 For some writers, building a strong author platform comes naturally, but for others, this extroverted activity of networking takes a lot of work.
 Whether it feels comfortable or not, the reality is that an author’s work needs to reach the right community of readers to be successful.
-This means that one of the most important aspects of marketing your book is building relationships with people who will promote your work.
+This means that one of the most important aspects of book marketing is building relationships with people who will promote your book.

 Begin Before the Beginning

 When it comes to networking, it’s never too early to start.
 If you wait until your book is released to start building your connections, you’ll be left playing catch up.
 The best networkers are always cultivating existing relationships and looking for new contacts.
 Continuing relationships will ensure an audience not only looks for your upcoming book, but the next book, and the one after that.

 Before your book is even published you can attend writing conferences.
 If you’re a nonfiction author, your best bet is to go to conferences held in the industry you write about.
 These events are fantastic places to build relationships with potential readers, other writers, and publishers who can serve as great resources.